drexed/active_object/README.md

 ```

 ####Exclude:####
-`exclude?` returns true if the collection does not include the object. `Rails Safe`
+`exclude?` returns true if the collection does not include the object.

 ```ruby
 [1, 2, 3].exclude?(4) #=> true